 They've stopped doing international politics instead of trying to make money off the government.

-They're trying to uh better our country.
+They're trying to better our country.

 And I think you putting it out there is important.

-How did you become uh friends with Eddie?
+How did you become friends with Eddie?

-By the way, if you don't remember Eddie Gallagher, he's the uh Navy SEAL special warfare operator, and he went through a well over a year of hell um facing a court martial um on premeditated murder, attempted murder, obstruction of justice, uh, after a picture emerged of him with one of the casualties, turns out that he was trying to save the guy's life.
+By the way, if you don't remember Eddie Gallagher, he's the Navy SEO special warfare operator, and he went through well over a year of hell facing a court martial on premeditated murder, attempted murder, obstruction of justice, after a picture emerged of him with one of the casualties.

-And in the middle of these proceedings, somebody stood up and said, No, I'm the one that did it.
+And in the middle of these proceedings, somebody stood up and said, no, I'm the one that did it.

-Uh became a pretty high profile terrible case.
+It became a pretty high-profile, terrible case.

-Um, the way that uh I was treated from the get-go.
+The way that I was treated from the get-go, it's guilty until proven innocent.

-And, you know, they threw me in prison for no reason at all.
+And they threw me in prison for no reason at all.

 How long were you in jail for?

-Uh it was nine months.
+It was nine months.

 Nine months locked up.

-But this is an individual that was pulled from his house.
+but this is an individual that was pulled from his house.

-Uh, you know, children were taken out at gunpoint.
+You know, children were taken out at gunpoint.

 And I had the pleasure to hang out with Andrea.